Comprehensive Guide to Blood Alcohol Level Testing: Key Processes and Insights

 How is BAC typically tested?

-BAC can be assessed using breathalyzers, blood tests, or urine tests.
-Breathalyzers provide immediate results, while blood tests offer more accurate measures of alcohol concentration.
+BAC can be assessed using breathalysers, blood tests, or urine tests.
+Breathalysers provide immediate results, while blood tests offer more accurate measures of alcohol concentration.

 What factors can influence BAC levels?